FlixNFood

 3. Bake at 375°F for 20–25 minutes until golden and springy.
 Cool briefly, then turn out.

 4. Make the syrup: simmer sugar and water until dissolved, off the heat stir in the rum.
 Set the warm savarin in a dish and ladle the hot syrup over until fully soaked and glistening.
+Prick the cake all over with a skewer first — the syrup soaks through evenly instead of pooling at the base.

 5. Fill the center with whipped cream, arrange the figs and candied fruit over and around, and serve — with the last of the Champagne.